SawolTesf/Custom-Linked-List-for-Names/README.md

-# Custom Linked List Structure
+# Custom Linked List for Names

-Welcome to the Custom Linked List Structure project!
-This project is a Java-based application that creates a custom linked list structure for storing names in a sorted order.
+Welcome to the Java Custom Linked List for Names project!
+This project is a Java-based application that creates a custom linked list structure specifically designed for storing and managing names.

 ## Project Description

-The Custom Linked List Structure is a backend application that implements a unique linked list structure.
-The structure stores names and supports operations like adding a name, removing a name or a letter, finding a name, and printing the list.
+The Java Custom Linked List for Names is a backend application that implements a unique linked list structure.
+The structure stores names in a sorted order and supports operations like adding a name, removing a name or a letter, finding a name, and printing the list.

-Please note: This project is purely for demonstration purposes and does not process actual data.

 ## Key Features